5GSEC/OAI-5G-Docker/SE-RAN-OAI-Deployment-Guide.md

 Similar to the RF SIM deployment, but use the ```nr-usrp``` config folder.
 Remove the ```rfsim``` argument when running the gNB and nrUE.

-## Deploy a 5G network on Colosseum
+## V. Deploy a 5G network on Colosseum

 ### Step 1 Set up your Colosseum account and connect to VPN